-Ross Perrigo is a Senior Engineer at Essential Environmental and a member of Engineers Australia.
+Ross Perrigo is a Senior Engineer at Urbaqua and a member of Engineers Australia.

-Halinka has ten years’ experience working as an Environmental Engineer, primarily specialising in urban water management and catchment management.
-Halinka has extensive experience in developing and undertaking surface and groundwater monitoring programs and assessment of water quality and hydrology on the Swan Coastal Plain.
-She has assessed design options for catchment water quality improvement using modelling tools, desktop studies, monitoring programs and stakeholder consultation.
-She has also written Local Water Management Strategies, Urban Water Management Plans and Land Capability Assessments for land developers, and guidelines on planning approvals required for non-drinking water use.
+Halinka has twelve years’ experience working as an Environmental Engineer, primarily specialising in urban water monitoring and management, and catchment management.
+Halinka has extensive experience in developing and undertaking surface water and groundwater monitoring programs and assessment of water quality and hydrology on the Swan Coastal Plain.
+She has assessed design options for catchment water quality improvement using desktop studies, monitoring programs, modelling tools, and stakeholder consultation.
+She has also written Local Water Management Strategies, Urban Water Management Plans, Foreshore Management Plans, and Land Capability Assessments for land developers and local government, as well as guidelines on planning approvals required for non-drinking water use.
 Halinka has undertaken a number of environmental investigations and prepared environmental planning and strategy reports in both urban and regional areas, including the Pilbara region, to inform planning strategies and future development in regional areas.
 She has also spent ten months as an Australian Youth Ambassador for Development (AusAID) in Beijing China, and volunteered for WWF-India investigating sedimentation, flooding and water scarcity in Dudwha Tiger Reserve, Uttar Pradesh.

-Halinka is the President of the AWA Young Water Professionals Committee and is a member of the City of Vincent’s Environmental Advisory Group and the WA WaterAid committee.
+Halinka is a member of the WA AWA Committee, the City of Vincent’s Environmental Advisory Group, and the WA WaterAid committee.

-Afshin is a civil engineer and hydrologist with over eight years of professional experience in Australia and the Middle East.
+Afshin is a Civil Engineer and hydrologist with over ten years of professional experience in Australia and the Middle East.
 Afshin has demonstrated experience in hydrology and drainage design particularly with the requirements of surface water management and water sensitive urban design in Western Australia.
-This experience includes the completion of urban water management documents in the Cities of Gosnells, Rockingham, Kwinana, Canning, Bayswater, Stirling, South Perth and Armadale.
+This experience includes the completion of urban water management documents in the Cities of Gosnells, Rockingham, Kwinana, Canning, Bayswater, Stirling, Cockburn, Wanneroo, South Perth and Armadale.